 When a Meltdown Happens

 During one of my son’s recent in-home therapy sessions, he had a severe meltdown.
 In therapy, he “works” 5 minutes then gets a 10-minute break to play.
-This particular session, when the timer went off, signaling break-time was over, he wasn’t ready to go back to working with the therapist.
+When the timer went off during this session, signaling break-time was over; he wasn’t ready to go back to working with the therapist.
 His next task was his toothbrushing routine, and he was having none of it.

 At first, he was simply refusing to go into the bathroom.
 Then once his therapist got him into the bathroom, he refused to put the toothpaste on the toothbrush.
 Using the hand-over-hand technique, the therapist “helped” him put it on.
 His protesting continued getting louder, and he became more adamant that he did not want to brush his teeth.

 I then heard the therapist say, “ouch,” and I knew immediately what had happened.
 He bit her.
 I ran into the bathroom, sternly told him “no, bite,” and put him in his room.
 Usually, the therapist handles all behavior during a session, but he bit her hard.

 While she and I discussed what had happened, I could hear him kicking the walls of his room and screaming.
 He was in full-blown meltdown mode, and we both knew this just had to ride its course.
 He ended up falling asleep during the process.